-The Winnipeg Branch was originally formed as a Branch of the Canadian Institute of International Affairs (CIIA) from three local groups known as the Canadian League.
+The Winnipeg Branch was originally formed in 1928 as a Branch of the Canadian Institute of International Affairs (CIIA), from three local groups known as the Canadian League.
 The Winnipeg Branch, the largest of the original 1928 branches, was one of the most active branches during the 1930s.
-In 1935 the Winnipeg Branch began sponsoring popular radio broadcasts on international affairs.
-John W. Dafoe, editor of the Winnipeg Free Press, contributed greatly to the growth and success of the Branch, first becoming vice-president and later president of the CIIA.
+In 1935, the Winnipeg Branch began sponsoring popular radio broadcasts on international affairs.
+John W. Dafoe, editor of the Winnipeg Free Press, contributed greatly to the growth and success of the Branch, first as vice-president and later president of the CIIA.

 Branch Executive Leadership

 University Student Representatives

 There are no upcoming events at this time.